Parent and Participant Handbook for Virtual Youth Programs

 Important: These personal safety and security practices specifically address program participation by minors.
 In particular, this handbook supplements activity-specific safety practices, policies, and training variously appropriate to individual STEAM program activities.
-Those activities range from solar and night astronomy, to chemical synthesis, to biological dissection, to robotics construction and competition, to 3D printing, to computer programming, to creative writing.
+Those activities range from solar and night astronomy to chemical synthesis, to biological dissection, to robotics construction and competition, to 3D printing, to computer programming, to creative writing as well as other programs delivered virtually by St. Andrews. .
 Each entails special safety issues.

 1. Modes of Program Participation: On-line (always) and Hands-on (sometimes).